 The Otsuka Group Global Code of Business Ethics is consistently applied at all of our worldwide business operations and serves as the group’s ethical foundation in pursuing our corporate philosophy.
 We openly convey information about our stance on related initiatives on our website in the form of a message from the president of Otsuka Holdings.
 The content of this code of ethics will be reviewed, as required, in light of changes to the social environment, and revisions will be made following resolutions by the Board of Directors.

 Otsuka Group Global Anti-Corruption Policy

-The Otsuka Group Global Anti-Corruption Policy embodies and reiterates our steadfast commitment to conducting business with integrity and in compliance with all relevant anti-corruption laws.
-This Policy outlines how to prevent, detect and deter violations of anti-corruption laws.
-It sets forth our global minimum standards regarding the prevention of corruption and applies to all our worldwide business operations.
+The Otsuka Group Global Anti-Corruption Policy expresses and reinforces our strong commitment to conducting business with integrity and in compliance with all anticorruption laws.
+We have clearly defined the ethical standards to be upheld as the global anticorruption standard for employees.
+This policy outlines how to prevent, detect, and deter violations of anticorruption laws.
+It sets out our global minimum standards regarding the prevention of corruption and applies this to all our worldwide business operations.

 Otsuka Group Global Conflict of Interest Policy

 The Otsuka group recognizes conflicts of interest between the group and individual employees as a matter that could impact the integrity of the organization, and one that has a great bearing on the group's future.
 Based on this thinking, we formulated the Otsuka Group Global Conflict of Interest Policy to prevent such conflicts and we are working to instill the policy at a global level.